Definition: myopathy is a disease of the skeletal muscles.

 - Autoimmune disorders such as scleroderma and thyroiditis.

-- Endocrine disorders such as Cushing’s syndrome, hypothyroidism, hyperthyroidism or Addison’s disease.
+- Endocrine conditions include Cushing’s syndrome, hypothyroidism, hyperthyroidism, or Addison’s disease.

 - Metabolic disorders